 Unfortunately, emergency situations do arise both at home and while abroad.
-In the event of an emergency, students should engage in the following activities as appropriate:
+In case of emergency (ICE), students should engage in the following activities as appropriate:

 - Contact the Site or International Program Director immediately.

 - Students should have this information with them at all times.

 - Local Resident Directors provide students with emergency contact information upon arrival.